-to Medical determination of readiness to return to at-risk activities should occupion to returning to any activities that pose risk of contact, collision, or fall
+Medical determination of readiness to return to at-risk activities sho prior to returning to any activities that pose risk of contact, collisio

 Relative rest: activities of daily living including walking and other light physical and cognitive activities are permitted as tolerated.
 Mild exacerbation (worsening) of symptoms: No more than a 2-point increase when compared with the pre-activity value on a 0-10-point symptom severity scale.Brief exacerbation of symptoms: Worsening of symptoms for up to 1 hour.
-0-10 point symptom severity scale: Please est the Visual Analog Scale for an example of a 0-10 symptom severity scale.
+0-10 point symptom severity scale: Please see the Visual Analog Scale for an example of a 0-10 symptom severity scale.